 Vestibular Migraine (VM) is a variation of migraine and one of the most common patient presentations to ENT surgeons, Neurologists, and Neuro-Otologists.
 Recent research, as well as anecdotal findings suggest that migraine is categorized by physicians as a challenging pathology due to psychological impacts, low level or variable response to medication, and the significant level of impairment experienced by patients.
 Neuro-biological attributes of migraine are considered to be another reason behind this challenge at least for migraine only, however, there is no study that has looked into the VM.
 VM could be as challenging as migraine but for other reasons.News

-The School has clustered the broad array of research activities in its five departments into six themes which cross the boundaries of disciplines and settings.
-While each theme is distinct, a common characteristic is a focus on disease prevention and the promotion and protection of health and wellbeing.View
+The School has clustered the broad array of research activities in its five departments into six areas of excellence which cross the boundaries of disciplines and settings.
+While each area is distinct, a common characteristic is a focus on disease prevention and the promotion and protection of health and wellbeing.View

 - Research Groups